vpatel2018/finalProject/README.md

 # To run the neural network and produce the csv files:
 - > python3 Task2.py

-# We already include plots from the produced csv files, so you do not need to do worry about this.
-To produce plots from the csv files, one would install pandas and run:
+# We already include plots from the produced csv files, so you do not need to do worry about running plotting.py, which requires the third party pandas library.
 - > python3 plotting.py

 # Deliverables